How Do I Calculate Leverage in 1:200 and 1:100 Leverage Ratio

 How Leverage Increases Profits & Loses?

-If you have a 1,000 dollar account with leverage 200:1 you can buy a maximum of 2 lots which is equal to 200,000 dollars contract(2 Standard lots).
+If you have a 1,000 dollar account with leverage 200:1 you as a trader can buy a maximum of 2 lots which is equal to 200,000 dollars contract(2 Standard lots).

-Let us calculate profits and losses based on two examples of used leverage, based on $1,000 trading account:
+Let us calculate profits and losses based on 2 examples of used leverage, based on $1,000 trading account:

 NB: This is the Leverage used not the Maximum leverage, If a broker gives you 200:1 leverage, but you only trade 1 lot the used leverage you are using is 100:1, But if you trade 2 contracts then the leverage you will use is 200:1 which is equivalent to Maximum leverage (200:1).